Irregular Hodge numbers of Frenkel--Gross connections: Introduction

 The study of irregular singularities of systems of linear differential equations has gained increasing importance across various mathematical fields, such as Hodge theory or arithmetics.
 Since the differential equations underlying variations of Hodge structures (VHS) can only have regular singularities, we need a broader framework to discuss the Hodge theoretic properties of irregular connections.

 A famous example is the Bessel differential equation $(t\partial_t)^{n+1}-t$.
 The associated connection, called the \textit{Bessel connection} (or \emph{Kloosterman connection}), is the connection

 on the trivial bundle $\cO^{n+1}_{\G_m}$, denoted by $\rr{Be}_{n+1}$.
 It has a regular singularity at $0$, and an irregular singularity at $\infty$ of slope $\frac{1}{n+1}$.
 When $n=1$, Deligne showed that $\rr{Be}_{2}$ cannot underlie a variation of Hodge structures \cite[\S8]{Deligne}, and hence, there does not exist any Hodge filtration on $\rr{Be}_{2}$.
 Instead, Deligne suggested and studied the concept of irregular Hodge filtrations on irregular connections \cite{Deligne}, which was further developed by Esnault, Kontsevich, Sabbah, and Yu in \cite{Sabbah-2010-laplace, Yu14, Sabbah-Yu-2015, Esnault-Sabbah-Yu}.
-For example, the irregular Hodge filtration on $\rr{Be}_{n+1}$ jumps at $0,1,\dots,n$, and the irregular Hodge numbers are all $1$, see for example \cite{CDS21}.
+For example, the irregular Hodge filtration on $\rr{Be}_{n+1}$ jumps at $0,1,\dots,n$, and the irregular Hodge numbers are all $1$, see e.g.~\cite{CDS21}.

 Since then, a solid framework of the theory of irregular Hodge structures and irregular Hodge modules has been developed in \cite{Kontsevich-Soibelman, Sabbah-Irreg-book,FSY22, Mochizuki}.
 We will use the fundamental results of these papers in an essential way here.
-Rather than using the term irregular Hodge modules, we adopt the terminology of rescalable integrable mixed twistor $\scr{D}$-module, as introduced in \cite{Mochizuki}, cf. \cref{sec:EMHM}.
+Rather than using the term irregular Hodge modules, we adopt the terminology of rescalable integrable mixed twistor $\scr{D}$-modules, as introduced in \cite{Mochizuki}, cf.~\cref{sec:EMHM}.
 In particular, the underlying $\cD$-module of any rescalable integrable mixed twistor $\scr{D}$-module comes equipped with an irregular Hodge filtration.

 The purpose of this paper is to study irregular Hodge theory for certain rigid irregular connections on principal bundles.
-More precisely, given any almost simple complex algebraic group $\check{G}$, we are concerned with a family of connections (denoted $\nabla_{\check{G}}$) on the trivial $\check{G}$-bundle over $\bb{P}^1\backslash\{0,\infty\}$ that has been constructed by Frenkel and Gross in \cite{FrenkelGross}, cf. \eqref{eq:FG-conn}.
+More precisely, given any almost simple complex algebraic group $\check{G}$, we are concerned with a family of connections (denoted $\nabla_{\check{G}}$) on the trivial $\check{G}$-bundle over $\bb{P}^1\backslash\{0,\infty\}$ that has been constructed by Frenkel and Gross in \cite{FrenkelGross}, cf.~\eqref{eq:FG-conn}.
 These connections are regular singular at $0$ and irregular singular at $\infty$.
-They are both cohomologically rigid \cite[Thm.~1]{FrenkelGross} and physically rigid \cite[Thm.~1]{Yi22}.
-By considering specific representations of $\check{G}$, one can recover examples such as the Bessel connection and certain hypergeometric connections, cf. \cref{exe:An}.
+They are cohomologically rigid \cite[Thm.~1]{FrenkelGross} and expected to be physically rigid.
+The physical rigidity is not known to hold in general, but has been shown when $\check{G}$ is of adjoint type \cite[Thm.~1]{Yi22} or simply connected \cite[Thm\,1.1.1]{Jakob-Hohl}.
+By considering specific representations of $\check{G}$, one can recover examples such as the Bessel connection and certain hypergeometric connections, cf.~\cref{exe:An}.